jellyfin/jellyfin.org/docs/general/installation/synology.md

 #### Volume Settings

 This setting maps directories on the host to within the container.
 Use this setting to allow Jellyfin access to media and a place to store application data.
-To add a volume, click "Add Folder" and select the folder you want to use.
-In the middle column, you need to set the mount path.
-For the media files, you can use "/media" and for the configuration files, you can use "/config".
+To add a volume, click "Add Folder" and select the folder desired.
+The mount point is set in the middle column and the directory will be accessible at this path within the container.
+For media files, `/media` can be used, and for config files, `/config` can be used.

 #### Network Settings
 Set how the container connects to the network.
 DLNA requires `Host` mode to function.